 - Low database usage with lightweight version

-UXWizz is available as a self-hosted solution only and pricing ranges from £79 to £1,199 for a lifetime license, including 1-year support.
+UXWizz is available as a self-hosted solution only and with prices starting at £129 for a lifetime license, including 1-year support.
 Additional updates and support are priced as add-on subscriptions.

-UXlens is a developer-first session recording tool which provides insight into user interface and conversion issues.
-It does not include any additional analytics tools, but includes useful segment filtering features that help businesses locate blocks in their funnel.
+UXlens is a developer-first session recording tool that provides insight into user interface and conversion issues.
+It does not include any additional analytics tools, but does have useful segment filtering features that help businesses locate blocks in their funnel.

-UXlens is a good choice for UX designers and product teams who want to study the impact of their UI on the user journey.
+UXlens is a good choice for UX designers and product teams who want to study the impact of their UI on the user journey without spending too much.

-- Customisable filters to track sessions on specific user segments
+- Customizable filters to track sessions on specific user segments

 - Input elements masked by default to protect user data